denten-books/plain-text/0-intro.md

 dialog with his own voice from the past.
 I posit this archival encounter as Krapp's "media being" and suggest that such encounters are commonplace.
-Writers and book collectors regularly deposit "snapshots" of their consciousness into files, bookshelves, and folders.
+Writers and book collectors regularly deposit "snapshots" of their consciousness into books and onto bookshelves.
 Jean-Paul Sartre's idea of an "appointment with oneself" helps to reveal this external construction of files, folders, and library furnishings as cognitive extension, in need of delicate pruning and arrangement.
 In this light, I show that documents exist not as completed works, but as "vectors" that mutate and move through time and